 Pedestrian Accident Injuries

 The types of injuries sustained by pedestrians in auto accidents depend on the height and weight of the person struck.
-In a frontal crash, adults tend to suffer from leg injuries, fractures to the pelvis, neck, and traumatic brain injuries are common.
+In a frontal crash, adults tend to suffer from leg injuries and fractures to the pelvis and neck.
+Traumatic brain injuries are also common.

 Brain injuries, concussions, and other serious trauma that can be caused even by a low-speed impact should be carefully monitored.
 Simply falling to the ground can result in a head injury that requires a doctor’s care and follow up.